instabot42/gpg-password-store/README.md

 }
 ```

-The json content is then encrypted and the encrypted data stored in a file called `.db` in your gpg-store folder.
+The json content is then encrypted and the encrypted data stored in a file called `db` in your gpg-store folder.
+Again, you can simply
+manually decrypt this file should you need to using the normal GPG command line tools.

-Additionally, every time the db is updated, the previous version is moved into the `bak` folder with the current timestamp added to the filename, and the updated .db file is written in it's place.
-This ensures a full history of the db is available.
+Additionally, every time the db is updated, the previous version is moved into the `bak` folder with the current timestamp added to the filename, and the updated `db` file is written in it's place.
+This ensures a long history of the db is available.
 The contents of the `bak` folder are not used, so old db backups can be deleted if you don't need them.

 ### Other Useful info